ShogunPanda/fastify-http-errors-enhanced/README.md

 - `convertResponsesValidationErrors`: Convert response validation errors to a structured human readable object.
 Default is to enable when `NODE_ENV` environment variable is different from `production`.
 - `allowUndeclaredResponses`: When converting response validation errors, allow responses that have no schema defined instead of throwing an error.
 - `responseValidatorCustomizer`: A function that receives a Ajv instances before compiling all response schemas.
 This can be used to add custom keywords, formats and so on.
+- `preHandler`: A function invoked before the error handlers that can modify the original error thrown.
+The function must accept the error as first argument and return the error to process.

 Once registered, the server will use the plugin handlers for all errors (basically, both `setErrorHandler` and `setNotFoundHandler` are called).